YahooArchive/cronshot/README.md

 Below are the current middleware functions available:

 `imagemagick` - Manipulates a screenshot and saves the result to the local filesystem (accepts a `gmCommands` option that allows you to pass one or more commands)

-`mobstor` - Saves to the Yahoo!
-Mobstor Cloud

 `local` - Saves to the local file system